DERS: Difficulties in Emotion Regulation Scale (36-Item, 6 Subscales, Scoring)

 DERS (Difficulties in Emotion Regulation Scale): 36-item self-report measure of emotion regulation difficulty across six subscales, nonacceptance, goals, impulse control, awareness, strategies, clarity.
 Total range 36–180; higher = greater difficulty.
 Gratz & Roemer (2004).

-The DERS (Difficulties in Emotion Regulation Scale) is a 36-item self-report measure of how much trouble a person has identifying, accepting, and modulating their emotions.
-Developed by Gratz and Roemer (2004), the DERS scores six subscales, Nonacceptance, Goals, Impulse, Awareness, Strategies, Clarity, plus a total.
-Total range is 36–180; higher scores mean greater emotion regulation difficulty.
-The DERS is the de-facto outcome measure for DBT programs and a sensitive marker in trauma populations.
+The DERS (Difficulties in Emotion Regulation Scale) is a validated 36-item self-report measure of how much trouble a person has identifying, understanding, accepting, and modulating their emotions, especially during distress.
+Developed by Gratz and Roemer (2004), it scores six clinically distinct subscales — Nonacceptance of emotional responses, Difficulty engaging in goal-directed behaviour, Impulse control difficulties, Lack of emotional awareness, Limited access to emotion regulation strategies, and Lack of emotional clarity — plus a total.
+Items are rated 1 (almost never) to 5 (almost always); after reverse-scoring the relevant items (mainly those in the lack-of-emotional-awareness subscale), the total ranges from 36 to 180, where higher scores mean greater emotion regulation difficulty.
+The DERS is the de-facto outcome measure for dialectical behaviour therapy (DBT) programs and a sensitive marker in trauma, mood, anxiety, substance use, and borderline personality presentations.

 HiBoop automates DERS delivery, subscale scoring, and longitudinal tracking, alongside depression, anxiety, and PTSD measures.